abpio/abp-commercial-docs/en/startup-templates/application/solution-structure.md

 The solution includes the [MAUI](https://docs.microsoft.com/en-us/dotnet/maui/what-is-maui) project if you specify the `-m maui` option to create a new application.

-The server-side is similar to the solution described above. ***.HttpApi.Host** project serves the API, so the MAUI application consumes it.
+The server-side is similar to the solution described above.
+The ***.HttpApi.Host** project serves the HTTP API, and the MAUI application consumes it.

 MAUI application folder structure is like below:

 ![maui-structure](../../images/maui-structure.png)

-* `appsetting.json` file has configuration of the application.
+* `appsetting.json` file contains the configuration of the application.
-* `Extensions` folder has a translate extenstion.
+* `Extensions` folder contains `TranslateExtension.cs` which is the `IMarkupExtension` implementation.
-* `Localzation` folder has a `LocalizationResourceManager`.
+* `Localization` folder contains the `LocalizationResourceManager.cs`.
-* `Oidc` folder has a login service used for login to application.
+* `Oidc` folder contains `LoginService.cs` that is used for the application login.
-* `Storage` folder has a simple data storage service.
+* `Storage` folder contains data storage service.

 ### Navigation